-Located in Huntsville, Texas, SHSU offers rigorous online programs, including a master’s of science in information assurance and security program that is ideal for students with an undergraduate degree in a technical field, such as management information systems.
+Located in Huntsville Texas SHSU offers rigorous online programs including a master’s of science in information assurance and security program that is ideal for students with an undergraduate degree in a technical field such as management information systems.

-The 36–hour curriculum covers principle and policy information, assurance and business continuity management, public formation, and risk management.
+The 36–hour curriculum covers principle and policy information assurance and business continuity management public formation and risk management.
 Students learn to assess threat levels and organizations’ vulnerability by identifying compromised enterprise IT systems.
 Online students complete two 16–week semesters during the fall and spring and two 4–week sessions during summer months.

-SHSU delivers online courses asynchronously, so students can complete coursework according to their schedule, and the program does not require a capstone project.
-Each professor provides a syllabus containing due dates for discussions, assignments, and assessments.
+SHSU delivers online courses asynchronously so students can complete coursework according to their schedule and the program does not require a capstone project.
+Each professor provides a syllabus containing due dates for discussions assignments and assessments.
 Distance learners have access to an online support desk and a creative services team specializing in production and media.
 Applicants must have at least a 3.0 GPA.
 SHSU awards credit for professional experience.

 SHSU is regionally accredited by the Southern Association of Colleges and Schools Commission on College.

-Located in Melbourne, Florida Tech’s programs focus on the advancement of science and technology to positively impact society.
+Located in Melbourne Florida Tech’s programs focus on the advancement of science and technology to positively impact society.
 The school’s online master’s of science in information assurance and cybersecurity prepares students to meet corporations’ growing demand for skilled professionals to address cyberthreats.

-The curriculum covers topics such as cryptography and hidden information and explores how information is filtered through encryption, watermarking, and steganography.
+The curriculum covers topics such as cryptography and hidden information and explores how information is filtered through encryption watermarking and steganography.
 Coursework in areas such as biometric authentication technologies exposes students to technologies that assess fingerprinting and facial biometrics.
-Students learn to design, apply, and assess biometric systems.
-Most students complete the fully online, 33–credit program in two years.
+Students learn to design apply and assess biometric systems.
+Most students complete the fully online 33–credit program in two years.

 Distance learners have access to student service representatives and 24/7 technical support.
 Florida Tech provides an online library and free online tutoring.
-Online courses last eight weeks, and students can access course materials at their convenience.
-Florida Tech does not require GRE or GMAT scores, and transfer students can submit previous credits earned with at least a B– for approval.
+Online courses last eight weeks and students can access course materials at their convenience.
+Florida Tech does not require GRE or GMAT scores and transfer students can submit previous credits earned with at least a B– for approval.

 Florida Institute of Technology is accredited by the Southern Association of Colleges and Schools Commission on Colleges.

 WGU is a nonprofit school that provides flexible online programs.
-Although headquartered in Salt Lake City, WGU has offices throughout the United States.
+Although headquartered in Salt Lake City WGU has offices throughout the United States.
 WGU’s self–paced programs use a qualitative learning progression; students demonstrate their progress by proving their understanding of coursework.
 This structure allows students to focus on practical competencies rather than credits.

 WGU’s master’s of science in cybersecurity and information assurance includes coursework in forensics and network intrusion and security policies and standards.
 Graduates offer organizations reliable defense against cyberthreats.
 Most students complete the program within one year.
 The program follows six–month terms and offers start dates each month.

 Students benefit from WGU’s nationwide alumni network.
 A mentor helps each student achieve personal goals throughout the program.
-WGU offers online research assistance, libraries, and webinars.
+WGU offers online research assistance libraries and webinars.
 Distance learners can contact librarians through an online chat service.
 WGU does not accept college transfer credits at the graduate level.

 WGU is regionally accredited by the Northwest Commission on Colleges and Universities.

-NU is the largest private, nonprofit school in San Diego.
-The university offers accelerated online programs, with four–week classes, to help working professionals advance their careers.
+NU is the largest private nonprofit school in San Diego.
+The university offers accelerated online programs with four–week classes to help working professionals advance their careers.

-NU’s master’s of science in cybersecurity and information assurance requires 58.5 quarter units and prepares students to lead with justice, authenticity, and control.
-Students learn to design, operate, and manage information systems.
-Coursework provides skills in analyzing risk assessment methods and strategies, conducting in–depth research, and developing mitigation plans against external and internal weak points.
+NU’s master’s of science in cybersecurity and information assurance requires 58.5 quarter units and prepares students to lead with justice authenticity and control.
+Students learn to design operate and manage information systems.
+Coursework provides skills in analyzing risk assessment methods and strategies conducting in–depth research and developing mitigation plans against external and internal weak points.

 Online students have 24/7 access to course materials.
-NU’s hands–on virtual learning environment utilizes group activities, discussions, presentations, and emails.
+NU’s hands–on virtual learning environment utilizes group activities discussions presentations and emails.
 Distance learners complete assignments and exams fully online.
 NU offers start dates each month and offers transfer scholarships.
 Applicants must have at least a 2.5 cumulative GPA or a 2.75 GPA in their last 90 quarter units.
 Applicants with a GPA of at least 2.5 do not need to submit GRE scores.

 NU is accredited by the Accrediting Commission for Senior Colleges and Universities of the Western Association of Schools and Colleges.

-Located in Madison, DSU’s nationally recognized faculty teach respected programs in computer management and information systems.
+Located in Madison DSU’s nationally recognized faculty teach respected programs in computer management and information systems.
 Both the National Security Agency and Department of Homeland Security recognize DSU for excellence in information assurance.

-DSU’s online master’s of science in information assurance and computer security prepares students to defend information systems, implement individualized security strategies, administer technical leadership, and develop innovative security alternatives.
-The curriculum covers principles of information assurance, managing security risks, offensive security, and incident response.
-The program requires 30 credit hours, and students complete an exit examination during their final semester.
-Online classes follow traditional, 16–week semesters and offer 12–week summer sessions.
+DSU’s online master’s of science in information assurance and computer security prepares students to defend information systems implement individualized security strategies administer technical leadership and develop innovative security alternatives.
+The curriculum covers principles of information assurance managing security risks offensive security and incident response.
+The program requires 30 credit hours and students complete an exit examination during their final semester.
+Online classes follow traditional 16–week semesters and offer 12–week summer sessions.

-DSU provides an interactive virtual learning environment, and students can access course materials 24/7.
+DSU provides an interactive virtual learning environment and students can access course materials 24/7.
 Students have access to online tutors and personal counselors.
-Online students pay a per–credit tuition rate, which includes few administrative fees.
+Online students pay a per–credit tuition rate which includes few administrative fees.
 Transfer applicants should have a cumulative GPA of 2.0 or better.

 DSU is regionally accredited by the Higher Learning Commission.